tam-leminh/tam-leminh.github.io_old/_posts/2016-06-28-draughts-ai.md

 At each turn, the algorithm should determine the best move to play for the selected player.
 It relies on a game tree where the nodes are game states $$s$$.
 In Checkers or Chess, a state can be represented by a configuration of pieces, but also the next player to play.

-At one particular state of the game, each possible $$a \in A_s$$ move leads to a new state
+At one particular state of the game, each possible $$a$$ move leads to a new state
-$$s' \in S_s$$ (the subscripts denote that these are the set of actions and sets accessible from the state $$s$$), i.e. it's an edge leading to a new node.
+$$s'$$, $$a$$ represents an edge leading to a new node.
 Let $$a(s,s')$$ be such a move.

 The root of the tree is the node representing the current state.
 Therefore, each layer in the tree represents one move.
 The root is the layer 0.
 For example, one can list all the nodes in the layer 2 to know all the possible configurations after 2 moves.

-Let $$S_i$$ be the set of all possible states after $$i$$ moves, or all the states of the $$i$$-th layer.
-Note that within one layer, there could be several nodes representing the same state as different Also, because the players alternate turns and there is only one move allowed per turn, each layer represents a turn.
-Thus, one layer could represent player 1's turn, then the next layer would represent player 2's, etc. A branch of the tree is ended only when the game ends, i.e. the leafs are checkmate or stalemate states.
+Note that there could be several nodes representing the same state, including in the same layer.
+Also, because the players alternate turns and there is only one move allowed per turn, each layer represents a turn.
+Thus, one layer could represent player 1's turn, then the next layer would represent player 2's, etc. A branch of the tree is ended only when the game ends, i.e. the leafs are winning or losing states.

 Let's consider that the algorithm plays as player 1.
 Then, each decision/move should be associated with a value $$Q(a)$$, measure of its quality.
 Now, Checkers are a zero-sum game.
 That means for one player, a good situation for is equally good for them than bad